carineconstantino/hacking_br/SubScanDNS/readme.md

 O resultado é salvo no formato HTML e também na CLI padrão.

 ### 🇺🇸
-SubScanDNS tool make a subdomain enumeration from a custom wordlist by DNS resolution, discovering IP address each subdomain found.
+SubScanDNS tool make a subdomain enumeration from a custom wordlist by DNS resolution, discovering IP address from each subdomain found.
 Results are save in HTML format and CLI output.

 ## ⏩ Exemplo